False Positive (How I Met Your Mother)

 "False Positive" is the 12th episode of the sixth season of the CBS sitcom How I Met Your Mother, and the 124th episode overall.
 It aired on December 13, 2010.
 It features guest star Alex Trebek.

 Plot

-Ted is outside a movie theater showing It's a Wonderful Life, waiting for the rest of the gang and carrying a gingerbread house as their Christmas-themed movie snack.
-Future Ted backtracks to two days before, when Marshall and Lily eagerly await the results of her latest pregnancy test.
-The test is positive and they excitedly tell Ted, Barney, and Robin the news, but the doctor later says it is a false alarm and Future Ted tells the story of what happened during the past two days.
+Ted waits outside a movie theater showing It's a Wonderful Life, carrying a gingerbread house as a Christmas-themed snack.
+Future Ted explains that, two days earlier, Marshall and Lily received what appeared to be a positive pregnancy test and told Ted, Barney, and Robin, before later learning from the doctor that it was a false alarm.